 1. Training and Education

-Alhtough it’s great news there are no prior educational requirements, in order to become a permanent makeup artist, you must finish a course at a licenced school.
+Although it’s great news there are no prior educational requirements, in order to become a permanent makeup artist, you must finish a course at a licensed school and get a certificate.
 This is the most important part of your journey, as your skill is what ultimately earns your living, so perfecting it should be a priority.
 You must take each aspect of the training, and especially the health and safety of your clients, very seriously.

 What does a training course look like?

 As we said, there are training courses that do not require any prior experience working in beauty.
 The length of these courses varies from school to school, and there are even online courses.
 Some cover only one technique, while other teach you 2 or 3.
 Generally, the training is made up of 1-7 days of live, hands-on work, followed by several months of supervised work (apprenticeship or mentorship), which is an opportunity to obtain the necessary hours of experience.

 Live training courses cover the theory of permanent makeup; you learn about the tools, color theory, pigments and shade matching, (skin) anatomy techniques, correction techniques, safety precautions….
 Some even give you tips on how to handle clients.
 Look for a course that checks as many boxes as possible.
 Once you’re done with the theoretical part, it’s time for practice.
 Most courses first offer training on props, then live models under the supervision of the teachers, of course.
 The groups are usually small, so each learner gets more than enough attention.